 NEW ORLEANS –C. Liegh McInnis, a poet, author and educator, will headline the Tom Dent Literary Showcase, where a diverse group of scribes will take the stage at Georges Auditorium on Dillard University’s campus on Friday, November 4, at 7 p.m.

-McInnis will be preceded by L. Kasimu Harris, the opening author, and Angelle Gray and Courtland Powell, who are both spoken word artists and Dillard University students.
+L. Kasimu Harris, writer and photographer, and Dillard University students, Angelle Gray and Courtland Powell, who are both spoken word artists, will precede McInnis.

 McInnis is an instructor of English at Jackson State University and the author of eight books, including four collections of poetry, one collection of short fiction, Scripts: Sketches and Tales of Urban Mississippi, one work of literary criticism and was previously the publisher and editor of Black Magnolias Literary Journal.

-“McInnis is well trained in black letters and is extremely knowledgeable about those who came before him and he understands on whose backs he stands,” said Dr. Mona Lisa Saloy, Conrad N. Hilton Endowed Professor & Coordinator English Program.
-She added that McInnis, who she described as a literary activist, imparts that wisdom and knowledge to another generation.
-“His brilliance is just there and intellectually, he is a head above a lot of people,” Saloy said.
-She organized the event and curated writers of different genres and generations.
+“McInnis is well trained in black letters and is extremely knowledgeable about those who came before him and he understands on whose backs he stands,” said Dr. Mona Lisa Saloy.
+She organized the event and curated writers of different genres and generations and is the Conrad N. Hilton Endowed Professor & Coordinator English Program at Dillard.
+Saloy described McInnis as a literary activist, who imparts that wisdom and knowledge to another generation.
+She said: “His brilliance is just there and intellectually, he is a head above a lot of people.”

 “I’ve seen L. Kasimu come up through the neighborhoods with the Melanated Writers Collective and do his thing,” said Saloy.
 “The fact that he’s here at Dillard, I think it’s an honor for us to showcase him and to let people know he’s here and what he has to offer.”